1999AZZAR/llm-test/README.md

 - `/widget.js` - Serves the embeddable widget JavaScript
 - `/widget-iframe` - Serves the chat interface HTML as an iframe
 - `/api/chat` - API endpoint for chat messages
+- `/api/cache-stats` - Returns information about the cache status

 ## Deployment